 The third term of the year of zoology consists of a study of animal physiology, with special reference to the physiology of the human body.
-There are good opportunities for laboratory experiments and demonstrations upon the mechanism of the organs of locomotion, the eye, ear, heart, and lungs, and some of the chemical reactions occurring within the body, and considerable such work is done.
+There are good opportunities for laboratory experiments and demonstrations upon some of the chemical reactions occurring within the body, and upon the mechanism of the eye, ear, heart, lungs, and organs of locomotion.
+Considerable such work is done.